so-cash/contracts/README.md

 ### Prerequisites

 To use this repo and get ready with the smart contracts you will need:
 * an EVM compatible blockchain (e.g. Ethereum, Polygon ...).
-We recommend the PoCR testnet ([Kerleano](https://github.com/ethereum-pocr/kerleano)) where many tests have been implemented.
+We recommend the Avalanche Fuji testnet where EVM Paris is supported.
-* Solidity compiler (solc) version 0.8.17.
+* Solidity compiler (solc) version 0.8.18.
 * Node.js and npm.

 ### Installation and Build